 - Lower productivity and work quality

-With a time-tracking app, you can create an hour bank to manage employee overtime.
-This technology will help you and your team to track the extra hours that they are working, whether this is on a regular basis or not.
-This helps to increase employee retention rates, as they know that their extra work efforts are recognised and “banked” rather than taken for granted or expected.
+With a time-tracking app and clock-in/clock-out feature, you can create an hour bank to manage employee overtime.
+This technology will help you and your team to track the extra hours that they are working, and will let you approve or deny overtime requests in seconds.